amalvinob007/mcplearning/README.md

 # MCP Learning Repository

-This repository contains various experiments and learning projects related to **MCP (Multi-Component Platform / Agents / Async-Sync Wrappers)**.
+This repository contains various experiments and learning projects related to **MCP (Model Context Protocol / Agents / Async-Sync Wrappers)**.
 Each project has its own folder with a detailed README explaining its contents.

 ---